OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes TDD (Technichal Design Document) V9.0.md

 3.  **Managers are Authoritative Operators:** Managers contain the stateless logic (the "verbs") that operates on the data.
 They are responsible for correctly executing the **Golden Rule of State Synchronization**: any operation that moves an instance *must* update both the `DataContainer` (the index) and the `GachaBallInstance`'s properties (the truth) in a single, atomic operation.

-### 1.2 Circular Preload Dependency Prevention

-To prevent game crashes, the following pattern of Inversion of Control is mandatory:

--   **Rule:** Persistent Autoload singletons (e.g., `GameManager`) must **not** query the scene tree for transient objects (e.g., `BattleManager`) during preload.
--   **Pattern:** Transient objects must register themselves with persistent objects when they enter the scene tree (e.g., in `_ready`) and unregister themselves when they exit.

 ## Part 2: Data Schemas & Structures

 ### 2.1 Core Data Resources